 Advent Calendar Suggestions

 There are many, many Advent calendars to use as inspiration to create personal Advent calendars.
-This year, I used the printable Advent Calendar offered by Loyola Press.
 The activities are written for children and offer some great suggestions for prayers and activities each day.
 There are also a number of resources for sale that you could add to your classroom.

 Next, use the resources as inspiration to brainstorm a list of activities and prayers that the students could do each day during Advent.
 Remind the students that Advent is a time of prayerful preparation for the coming of the Lord into the world.
 We should take up a spirit of penitence while at the same time joyful hope for Christ’s coming into the world.
 (The joyful aspect is symbolized by the pink (rose) candle.)